 ER diagram specifies the relationship between data store.
 It is basically used in database design.
 It basically describes the relationship between different entities.

 2. Design Phase:

-Design Phase involves structure chart and pseudo code.
+Design Phase involves structure chart and pseudocode.

 - Structure Chart:

 It is created by the data flow diagram.
-Structure Chart specifies how DFS’s processes are grouped into task and allocate to CPU.
-The structured chart does not show the working and internal structure of the processes or modules, and does not show the relationship between data or data-flows.
-Similar to other SASD tools, it is time and cost independent and there is no error-checking technique associated with this tool.
+Structure Chart specifies how DFS’s processes are grouped into tasks and allocated to the CPU.
+The structured chart does not show the working and internal structure of the processes or modules and does not show the relationship between data or data flows.
+Similar to other SASD tools, it is time and cost-independent and there is no error-checking technique associated with this tool.
 The modules of a structured chart are arranged arbitrarily and any process from a DFD can be chosen as the central transform depending on the analysts’ own perception.
 The structured chart is difficult to amend, verify, maintain, and check for completeness and consistency.

-It is actual implementation of system.
-It is a informal way of programming which doesn’t require any specific programming language or technology.
+- Pseudo Code: It is the actual implementation of the system.
+It is an informal way of programming that doesn’t require any specific programming language or technology.